 It’s cliche to refer to the ever-changing world of digital marketing, but it is important to recognize that we’re in a new phase of the game.
 Things have changed.

 Facebook Messenger marketing is the hottest new channel to emerge in years.
 And the time to start building chatbots is now.

 Important Next Steps

-- Join MobileMonkey Island and ask questions and get answers alongside 18,000 other chatbot marketers in the Facebook community.
+- Join MobileMonkey Island and ask questions and get answers alongside +30K other chat marketers in the Facebook community.